Riverside Real Estate Guide

 Overview of Riverside Neighborhood

-Riverside is a historic neighborhood located just south of Downtown Houston.
-Development began in 1924, envisioned as a community for affluent residents.
-Its geography is defined by its location along Brays Bayou, providing a lush, green landscape that is rare for a neighborhood so close to the city center.
-The area is characterized by its large lots, many exceeding half an acre, and a canopy of mature oak, pecan, and pine trees.
-Architecturally, Riverside is one of Houston's most diverse neighborhoods, featuring an impressive collection of homes designed by prominent architects of the mid-20th century.
-You will find a mix of styles, including grand traditional estates, Art Deco, and a significant concentration of Mid-Century Modern homes.
+Riverside is a community with deep historical roots, located just a few miles south of Downtown Houston.
+Development began in 1924, envisioned as a premier residential enclave.
+Geographically, the neighborhood is defined by its position along Brays Bayou, which affords it a park-like feel uncommon for a community so close to the city center.
+The area is characterized by large lots, many exceeding half an acre, with an abundance of mature oak, pecan, and pine trees that create a dense, green canopy.

 Living in Riverside